Abubakar Tafawa Balewa: Political rise, 1947–1957

 Balewa was elected to the Central Legislative Council in 1947 after local authorities accepted the public's declaration that he should be the representative of Bauchi at the Northern House of Assembly.
 In 1949, he was promoted to the rank of an education officer along four other native authority educational assistants, citing the lack of senior service northerners with university degrees.

-In the early 1950s, the British governor-general, John Macpherson, introduced electoral college system, hence, in 1951, the Northern People's Congress (NPC) was established.
-Balewa was a member.
+In the early 1950s, the British governor-general, John Macpherson, introduced an electoral college system, hence, in 1951, the Northern People's Congress (NPC) was established of which Balewa was a member.
 In 1952 he moved to Lagos as a member of the central house of representatives, and became minister of works.
 When the 1954 federal constitution was established, Balewa was selected as one of the three northern members of the council of ministers.
 He also served as the minister of transportation.
 In the same year, during the election of the president general of NPC party, he lost to Ahmadu Bello but became the vice-president.